Saint John's, Antigua and Barbuda: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. It's important that you pick the right kind.
-Many adapters currently available are just plugs and expect your electronics to change the voltage themselves.
-If your devices can't do that they could get fried.
-This one should be appropriate for most places.
+A plug adapter that supports outlet types A and B. Ensure that you find the correct type.
+A lot of adapters available online are simply plugs and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one should be appropriate for most locations.

 Airplane phone mount